-STG-44 above, S&W MP15 below
+STG-44 on top, S&W M&P15 on bottom

 Deadly designs.
 One thing leaps out from the pictures above: the remarkable similarity of the first assault rifle to the Smith & Wesson M&P15 and other assault rifles currently flooding America's streets.
 This family resemblance is not a coincidence.
 From the STG-44 "storm gun" to the M&P15 "tactical rifle," assault weapons have incorporated into their design specific features that enable shooters to spray ("hose down") a large number of bullets over a broad killing zone, without having to aim at each individual target.
 These features not only give assault weapons a distinctive appearance, they make it easy to simply point the gun while rapidly pulling the trigger-including firing from the hip, a procedure seldom used in hunting anything but human beings.
 The most important of these design features are: